lexms/notes/README.md

 ## Disclaimer
 + This is a note on how I interpret every tutorials, articles, and books that I read.
++ All sources will be cited, if not cited means it's based on personal experience
 + There could be an information distortion, so I would be very grateful if you could tell me or let me know via [twitter](https://twitter.com/lexms_) or [linkedin](https://www.linkedin.com/in/lexms/)

 ## A